discordjs/guide/guide/sequelize/currency.md

 ## File overview

 There will be multiple files: a DB init script, your models, and your bot script.
-In the previous tutorial, we placed all of these in the same file.
+In [the previous Sequelize guide](/sequelize/), we placed all of these in the same file.
 Having everything in one file isn't an ideal practice, so we'll correct that.

 This time we'll have six files.